learn-co-curriculum/hs-git-environment-setup/README.md

 * You'll get prompted to type the password to your computer twice (the letters won't actually show up when you type.
 Don't worry, it's just for security purposes).

-* Once the SSH key generation is done, you'll enter `ssh-add ~/.ssh/id_rsa`

-* Then `pbcopy < ~/.ssh/id_rsa.pub` which just adds your SSH key to your clipboard.
+* Once the SSH key generation is done, enter `ssh-add ~/.ssh/id_rsa` then `pbcopy < ~/.ssh/id_rsa.pub` (this copies your SSH key to your clipboard).

 * Then you'll need to go to your github account online, and in the top right corner select account settings (the symbol with the cog).

-  * In the left toolbar, you'll select SSH Keys.
-Then you'll select Add SSH Key.
+* In the left toolbar, select "SSH Keys", then click the button "Add SSH Key".

-  * Enter the name "Github SSH" and then paste your SSH key into the key field.
+* Enter the name "Github SSH" under "Title" and then paste your SSH key into the "Key" field.

 * Click the green Add Key button.

 * Go back to terminal and verify that you successfully added the SSH key, `ssh -T git@github.com`.
 You should get back `Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.`

 ## Congrats!